 Contact Sean M. Cleary, Miami Car Accident Attorney

 Sean M. Cleary, personal injury attorney, has a thorough knowledge of accident laws and has helped people that have been injured in car accidents in Miami under all types of circumstances, for example, motorcycle accidents, bicycle accidents or injured pedestrians recover compensation to cover for economic damages such as medical bills and other medical expenses, lost wages and other lost income, pain and suffering and to cover for punitive damages.

-After an accident, ranging from a rear end to whiplash to hit and run to an intersections accident we can represent your legal rights by filing an injury claim or even a car accident lawsuit if we can't settle with the insurance adjuster.
+After an accident, ranging from a rear-end to whiplash to hit and run to an intersections accident we can represent your legal rights by filing an injury claim or even a car accident lawsuit if we can't settle with the insurance adjuster.
 Our experienced attorney helps people that were involved in a car accident in dealing with insurance companies and in taking legal action when they are entitled to compensation.
 We represent auto accident victims on a contingency fee basis.
+These fees range from 34%-40% and are paid from the total amount.
 Call 305.416.9805 for a free case evaluation to find out how The Law Offices of Sean M. Cleary can offer legal help.